kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 **Note:** even though the PV-PVC design supports static provisioning, only dynamic provisioning is supported by the bucket lib at this time.

 ### Alternatives
-A couple of alternative designs were considered before reaching the design described here.
+A couple of alternative designs were considered before reaching the design described here:
+1. Using a service broker to provision buckets.
+This doesn't alleviate the pod from consuming env variables which define the endpoint and secret keys.
+It also feels too far removed from basic Kubernetes storage -- there is no claim and no object to represent the bucket.
 1. A Rook-Ceph only provisioner with built-in watches, reconcilation, etc, **but** no bucket library.
 The main problem here is that each provisioner would need to write all of the controller code themselves.
 This could easily result in different _contracts_ for different provisioners, meaning one provisioners might create the Secret of ConfigMap differently than another.
 This could result in the app pod being coupled to the provisioner.